Impact of Galactic dust non-Gaussianity on searches for B-modes from inflation: Introduction

 In this paper, we focus on the impact of Galactic dust non-Gaussianity on $C_\ell$-based methods.
 These methods perform a likelihood analysis of the power-spectrum signal, which includes all \bb~auto- and cross-power spectra at a set of frequencies.
 Crucially, they require an estimation of the power-spectrum covariance matrix.
 At this stage, most works usually assume that all sky components can be described by statistically isotropic Gaussian random fields at the map level.
 In the full sky, and assuming statistical isotropy, this would give rise to a purely diagonal covariance matrix, directly related to the power spectrum of the different components.
 Off-diagonal elements coupling different power-spectrum multipoles would then only be caused by masking and filtering of the data \citep{Knox_1997, Efstathiou_2004}.
-In practice, however, Galactic foregrounds are both statistically anisotropic and exhibit rather non-Gaussian features, both in temperature~\citep[e.g.][]{Ben-David:2015fia,Jung:2018rgf} and in polarisation~\cite[e.g.][]{vonHausegger:2018tjq,Coulton:2019bnz}.
-This introduces couplings between different $\ell$-bins in the power-spectrum covariance, which itself is no longer completely determined by just the multi-component power spectra.
-Although the problem of foreground non-Gaussianity has been briefly discussed in the literature \citepalias[e.g.][]{BICEP_2021}, an in-depth study on how dust non-Gaussianities affect the power-spectrum covariance, and the full impact this has on CMB and foreground parameter inference is still outstanding.
+In practice, however, Galactic foregrounds are both statistically anisotropic and exhibit rather non-Gaussian features, both in temperature~\citep[e.g.][]{Ben-David:2015fia,Jung:2018rgf} and in polarisation~\cite[e.g.][]{vonHausegger:2018tjq,Coulton:2019bnz}, which inevitably leads to couplings between different scales.
+Given the magnetised and turbulent nature of the diffuse interstellar medium (ISM), which gives rise to highly non-linear motions in the ISM fluid, these couplings are indeed expected.
+At the map-level, they give rise to structures such as filaments.
+At the power-spectrum level, they introduce couplings between different $\ell$-bins in the power-spectrum covariance, which itself is no longer completely determined by just the multi-component power spectra.
+Although the problem of foreground non-Gaussianity has been briefly discussed in the literature \citep[e.g.][hereafter \citetalias{BICEP_2021}]{BICEP_2021}, an in-depth study on how dust non-Gaussianities affect the power-spectrum covariance, and the full impact this has on CMB and foreground parameter inference is still outstanding.